Engineering Teaching and Learning Team

 Emma Corbett

 Emma holds a BASc in Engineering Physics from Queen’s University and is also trained in the Quality Matters framework.
-During her undergraduate degree, she held multiple positions within FEAS, one being a Data Analyst in support of accreditation.
+During her undergraduate degree, she held multiple positions within the Faculty, one being a Data Analyst in support of accreditation.
 Prior to her current role, Emma worked as a Data Scientist with MaxSold in Kingston.

 • Organizing and using onQ more effectively